dosco/graphjin/docs/website/docs/example.md

 ## Using GraphQL fragments

-Some of you unfamiliar with GraphQL might wonder what the `...Product` thing above is.
+Some of you unfamiliar with GraphQL might wonder what `...Product` is in the code above.
 It's called a fragment.
 Fragments save you from having to retype the same set of columns all over.
 Most GraphQL clients like `apollo-client` or `urql` have a way to manage fragments and share then across your queries.